 The fruits were handled carefully to avoid abrasion and bruising during transport.
 After harvest and selection, the bunches were kept in shade for about thirty minutes.

-All banana hands were first washed in running water to remove dirt, followed by treatment with 1% alum solution (w/v) for 10 minutes.
+All banana hands were first washed in running water (tap or deionized ?) to remove dirt, followed by treatment with 1% alum solution (w/v) for 10 minutes.
 They were then treated with 1% Benomyl solution for another 10 minutes.
 Each crown was wrapped with an EPE foam sheet, and the treated fruits were placed in plastic crates (45 × 30 × 20 cm in size, with a capacity of about 14 kg).
 The crates were stored in a cold room maintained at 13ºC and 95% relative humidity.
 Observations were recorded for parameters such as total soluble solids (TSS), stem rot, brown spots, chilling injury, crown rot severity, and shelf-life under cold storage conditions.

+Explicitly describe the control group.
+This should detail:

+Whether the control fruits received no treatment or only a water wash.

+The storage conditions for the control group (i.e., "normal room conditions," including the average ambient temperature and relative humidity recorded during the experiment).

+Specify the sample size (e.g., number of banana hands/clusters per treatment), number of replications, and how the fruits were randomly assigned to treatments.

 Result and Discussion: